Even the safest drivers among us can be involved in an auto accident. The better prepared you are, the better you will be able to respond.

 First aid kit

-During cold weather months, you should also keep the following in your car:
+During cold weather months, you should also keep the following in your trunk or glove compartment:

 Blanket or extra coat, sweater or sweatshirt (for warmth if you are stranded)